No, you do not need to get your patent attorney to sign a nondisclosure agreement (NDA).

 If the person doesn’t have any reviews, then there could be a number of reasons.
 However, you should be on the lookout for whether they just have a bad reputation and want to hide that fact.
 If the person does have reviews online, then just use it as another data point for whether this person is trustworthy.

 After you’ve done your online research, I recommend that you visit the person for an initial meet and greet or a formal initial consultation.
 Some charge a fee for the initial consultation.
 Personally, I do not but I do qualify those that want to hold an initial consultation.
 Am I the right type of attorney for them?
 Do they have the funds to pay for legal services?
 Do our personalities match?

 When you visit the patent attorney, you will uncover a lot of soft cues that will tell you whether he or she is trustworthy.
 How do they handle themselves?
 Is the person asking the right question about your situation and the technology?

-All of the research that you conduct on that person should have led you to come to the conclusion that the person is the right person and you do not need him or her to sign the confidentiality agreement.
+All of the research that you conduct on that person should have led you to the conclusion that the person is the right person and you do not need him or her to sign the confidentiality agreement.
 Or, the research will lead you to doubt the trustworthiness of the person and you should not even do business with that person.

-What are the downsides to raising this issue with the patent attorney?
+Raising this issue with the patent attorney

 In my opinion, there is nothing wrong with asking a patent attorney to sign a confidentiality agreement.
 That is a very reasonable question for a new inventor.
 However, to expect that person to sign the agreement is very unreasonable.
 Some attorneys will do sign it and others will not.
 There is nothing wrong either way.
 My practice is to turn away clients that demand that I sign the confidentiality agreement.
 I hope that my online profile and the way that I carry myself with the person would be enough to gain their trust.